ta3ag/lbd/docs/BackendTutorial/source/optimize.rst

 The terminal display "Number of useless jmp deleted" by ``llc -stats`` option because we set the "STATISTIC(NumDelJmp, "Number of useless jmp deleted")" in code.
-It delete 2 jmp instructions from block "# BB#0" and "$BB0_6".
+It deletes 2 jmp instructions from block "# BB#0" and "$BB0_6".
 You can check it by ``llc -enable-cpu0-del-useless-jmp=false`` option to see the difference from no optimization version.
-If you run with ch8_1_1.cpp, will find 10 jmp instructions are deleted in 100 lines of assembly code, which meaning 10\% enhance in speed and code size.
+If you run with ch8_1_1.cpp, will find 10 jmp instructions are deleted in 100 lines of assembly code, which meaning 10\% improvement in speed and code size.

 Cpu0 Optimization: Extends instruction sets
 ---------------------------------------------

-If you compare the cpu0 and Mips instruction sets, you will find the following,

-1. Mips has **addu** and **add** two different instructions for No Trigger Exception and Trigger Exception.

-2. Mips use SLT, BEQ and set the status in explicit/general register while Cpu0 use CMP, JEQ and set status in implicit/specific register.
+If you compare the cpu0 and Mips instruction sets, you will find that Mips use SLT, BEQ and set the status in explicit/general register while Cpu0 use CMP, JEQ and set status in implicit/specific register.

-According RISC spirits, this section will replace CMP, JEQ with Mips style instructions and support both Trigger and No Trigger Exception operators.
+According RISC spirits, this section will replace CMP, JEQ with Mips style instructions.
 Mips style BEQ instructions will reduce the number of branch instructions too.
 Which means optimization in speed and code size.